shervinea/cheatsheet-translation/template/cheatsheet-supervised-learning.md

 **85. VC dimension ― The Vapnik-Chervonenkis (VC) dimension of a given infinite hypothesis class H, noted VC(H) is the size of the largest set that is shattered by H.**

-&#10230; VC-dimenzió ― Egy adott H végtelen hipotézisosztálynak a Vapnik―Chervonenkis (VC)-dimenziója (jel.: VC(H)) annak a legnagyobb halmaznak a mérete, melyet H ..
+&#10230; VC-dimenzió ― Egy adott H végtelen hipotézisosztálynak a Vapnik―Cservonenkis (VC)-dimenziója (jel.: VC(H)) annak a legnagyobb halmaznak a mérete, melyet H ..

 <br>